 Once you've clicked on a session, the icon will no longer be filled in with color, indicating that it has already been watched.
 The watched indicator is at a user level, so your teammates will not see a session marked as watched if they haven't watched it using their own login.

 FullStory provides a mechanism to pass in non-session-specific variables via our API.
 Common use cases include unique identifiers (e.g. application ID “friendly” names) and data about things like subscription level, items in cart, and tools integrated into your platform.

-There are 2 different methods to add custom data to FullStory:
+There are two different methods to add custom data to FullStory:

-You can find this optional code snippet by clicking on Settings > General
+You can find this optional code snippet by clicking on Settings > FullStory Setup

 FullStory offers native integrations with leading platforms including Desk.com, Help Scout, UserVoice, Zendesk, and Olark.